middlebury/middlebury-script-lab/_sections/application.md

 - the first 10 pages of your final script as a pdf file

-- a synopsis of your screenplay (how long is recommended?)
+- a one-page synopsis of your screenplay

-- an outline of the entire script (5-8 pages)
+- an outline or treatment of the entire script (5-8 pages)

 - complete answers to the questions within the application

-- $30 USD application fee

 ## Deadlines

-### Tuesday, October 10, 2017

-Applicants will be notified of round one decisions via (blank) on or before (date)

 ### Wednesday, November 1, 2017

+Applicants will be notified of round one decisions via email on or before Novemeber 15, 2017.

+### Monday, November 20, 2017

+Applicants who are selected for the next round must submit their full draft by this date.

-Final notifications of acceptance will occur on a rolling basis until Friday, December 1
+Final notifications of acceptance will occur on a rolling basis until Friday, December 1.